A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: A Unified Construction of MTM Algorithms

-While acceptance probability derived in Section \ref{sec:mtm accept prob P1} does not suggest a particular form for the selection probability $P(J|\mathbf y_{1:M},\mathbf x)$, the existing literature on MTM methods have used a weight-based approach to sampling candidates.
-In particular, a weight function $u_m(\mathbf y_m,\mathbf x)$ is defined so that each candidate and backward sample can be assigned a weight.
-The selection probability is then taken to be the normalized weight of a particular candidate
+While the acceptance probability derived in Section \ref{sec:mtm accept prob P1} does not prescribe a specific form for the selection probability $p(J|\mathbf y_{1:M},\mathbf x)$, the MTM literature mostly uses a weight-based approach for sampling candidates.
+Specifically, a weight function $u_m(\mathbf y_m,\mathbf x)$ is defined that assigns weight to each candidate and reverse sample, and the selection probabilities are the normalized weights: